 Graduate assistants and tuition scholars are strongly encouraged to participate in the Graduate Student Council and Ambassador Program.
 The Council is the representative group of the graduate student body, and consists of one (or more) representative(s) from each Arts and Sciences department or program.
 It acts as a coordinating organization between the graduate student body, the administration, and the faculty.
 Extracurricular activities for the benefit of the graduate student body are organized and promoted by the Council.

-Graduate Assistants and Tuition Scholars, Tuition Remission and Stipends university payroll.
-Current stipend rates and additional information can be found on the HR office website.
+Graduate Assistants and Tuition Scholars, Tuition Remission and Stipends

 Tuition Remission.
 The Office of Graduate Studies will inform the Bursar's office to credit student accounts each semester.